 By using reconciliations and control accounts on a regular basis during the year, you help to ensure there are no errors in the records.

 Not every business will have all of the following records but if you do, you should provide them to us covering the year (plus one month after)…

-- A back up copy of your accounts software disc for the year if your records are computerised.
+- A backup copy of your accounts software disc for the year if your records are computerized.

 - Your cash book.